ibm-cloud-docs/codeengine/configmap-secret.md

 ## Creating secrets
 {: #secret-create}

 Use secrets to provide sensitive information to your apps or jobs.
-Secrets are defined in key-value pairs and the data stored in secrets is encoded.
+Secrets are defined in key-value pairs and the data that is stored in secrets is encoded.
 {: shortdesc}